 There is also a nifty option for kava consumption, blandly referred to as a kava paste or kavalactone paste.
 It’s a yellowish to orange substance with the consistency of cupcake batter.
+Products that are FDA-compliant contain about 55% Kavalactone in them.
 There are full-spectrum options that contain all of the goodness that pure kava kava contains – all of its kavalactones as well as the various alkaloids – or isolated kavalactone paste, that is infused primarily with just kavalactones.
 If you are looking for a flexible method of kava ingestion, the paste is a good place to start.
 You can easily regulate the amount you consume, use it as your primary kava source or add it to a tea before bed to get an extra dose of kava as you ease your way into a peaceful slumber.

 This is also a great place for veterans who like to take things up a notch when enjoying Kava.
 Kava Paste is often added to plain water extractions of powdered Kava to take things up a notch.
 Please remember that 55% Kavalactone content in a paste is quite hefty, and not for the faint of heart.